Tight Jaw Causes, Tips for Relief, and Prevention

 The specific symptoms you experience may differ depending on the underlying cause.
 Tetanus, for example, can cause your neck and abdominal muscles to tense.

-Less commonly, jaw stiffness may follow up with fever, visible jaw appearance differences, or severe pain.
+Less commonly, jaw stiffness may come with fever, visible changes in your jaw’s appearance, or severe pain.
 Again, if you notice these symptoms, see a doctor.

 When to See a Dentist or Doctor